 I highly recommend using tax software to help with all of this because it can often help you spot deductions that you otherwise wouldn’t know to make.

 We use TurboTax and we love it.
-Before using software, we were filling everything in digitally using PDF’s and calculators and it would take us an entire weekend to do this.
+Before using software, we were filling everything in digitally using PDF’s and calculators and it would take us an entire weekend to do.
 With the help of software, we can often finish doing our taxes in less than a day.